zeantsoi/GoogleBooks/README.md

 Options Hash
 -----------

-The `search` method allows for an options hash of up to three parameters.
-These parameters are `page`, `count`, and `api_key`.
+The `search` method allows for an options hash of up to four parameters.
+These parameters are `page`, `count`, `order_by`, and `api_key`.
 Necessity of a Google API key is application dependent; further information is available in [Google's API documentation](http://code.google.com/apis/books/docs/v1/using.html).

     require 'googlebooks'